ART Grand Prix

 ART Grand Prix is a French motor racing team that competes in formula single-seaters in Europe.
 In 2012, it competed in the GP2 Series and GP3 Series as Lotus GP to reflect sponsorship from British sports and racing car manufacturer Lotus.
 The team competed as Lotus ART in 2011.

 Corporate history

 ART Grand Prix was created in 2005 as a collaborative project between Frédéric Vasseur, the principal of ASM Formule 3, and Nicolas Todt, the son of the then Scuderia Ferrari team principal and eventually Fédération Internationale de l'Automobile (FIA) president Jean Todt.
 Vasseur wanted to expand his championship-winning Formula Three team into the newly created GP2 Series, while Nicolas Todt had expressed an interest in team management.
 He had become involved in motorsport as a driver manager, and was notable for representing Felipe Massa.
-Todt took charge of the new team's commercial and promotional interests, while Vasseur managed the day-to-day running of the operation.
-ART is based at the ASM workshops at Villeneuve-la-Guyard in the département of Yonne, France.
+Todt took charge of the new team's commercial and promotional interests, while Vasseur ran it day-to-day.
+ART operated from Villeneuve-la-Guyard before moving to Saint-Pierre-du-Perray in January 2024.
+In April 2007, Bahrain Crown Prince Salman bin Hamad Al Khalifa bought 30% of the team.

 Todt sold his shares in December 2018.